Best Credit Cards to Earn Airline Elite Status in 2024

 The Platinum Card® from American Express

-Earn 80,000 Membership Rewards points after spending $8,000 on purchases on your new card in the first 6 months 5X points per dollar spent on eligible airfare (on up to $500,000 per calendar year, after that 1X) and eligible hotel purchases, and 1X points per dollar on all other eligible purchases $695 (Terms apply)
+Earn 80,000 Membership Rewards points after spending $8,000 on eligible purchases on your new card in the first 6 months 5X points per dollar spent on eligible airfare (on up to $500,000 per calendar year, after that 1X) and eligible hotel purchases, and 1X points per dollar on all other eligible purchases $695 (Terms apply)

 With these cards, flights can be booked with Chase Ultimate Rewards points or Amex Membership Rewards points.
 Each program has its own travel portal to book flights with major airlines.
 These flights count as paid fares, which means you’ll earn rewards miles and any applicable qualifying miles, points, or dollars for elite status.